Formosa Airlines Flight 7613

 Formosa Airlines Flight 7613 was an aviation accident that killed six people on 5 April 1996 in Beigan, Matsu Islands, Fujian, Taiwan.

 Accident

 The aircraft, a Dornier 228-212 (registration B-12257), crashed on approach to Beigan Airport in poor visibility.
 All 17 occupants survived the initial impact, but six passengers drowned.
-Both crew members and the remaining eight passengers survived.
+Both crew members and the remaining nine passengers survived.

 Investigation

-The flight crew had failed to monitor the aircraft's altitude and improperly opened the aircraft's emergency exits, causing the aircraft to fill with water.
+The flight crew had failed to monitor the aircraft's altitude and improperly opened the emergency exits, causing the aircraft to fill with water.